brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 63. **Update-DNS-n-Sites-Services.ps1**
     Automates the update of DNS zones and Active Directory Sites and Services subnets based on DHCP data.

-### NEXT COMING SOON
+### NEXT COMING SOON:
 Stay tuned for more innovative and efficient PowerShell scripts that will continue to enhance system administration efficiency and effectiveness.

 ### ❓ Additional Assistance